 Remember this when filling foggers and misting systems with water.
 Any water that comes into contact with your frogs needs to be clean, dechlorinated water.

 The use of plants and branches is recommended as they provide hiding places for your poison-dart frogs.
 Generally, the more hiding places you have the more comfortable your frogs feel.
 As they feel more comfortable, they’re more likely to venture out into their enclosure.

 The type of plants you can use is mostly limited to the environment in which they’re placed.
 Tropical plants that do well in high humidity are your best options for this type of setup.
 You can find a number of accessories for your frog’s habitat to help fill the space.

 Also, the size of your dart frog matters.
 The bigger and heavier they are, the more easily they will crush your plants.
 Moss will make a great covering for the substrate, rocks, and branches, but the plants you pick need to withstand the weight of the frog it’s supporting.

-Here is a list of plants that to do well in Dendrobates enclosures.
+A list of plants that do well in Dendro enclosures:

 - Golden Pathos

 - Snake plants